 This Research Guide is intended as a starting point for research on International Organizations.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 130a.
-International Organizations and subject heading (keyword) International Organizations are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) International Organizations are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Seems like there are no recent acquisitions right now.

 - Alvarez, J.E., The Impact of International Organizations on International Law, Leiden, Brill Nijhoff, 2017.

 - Archer, C., and L. Marsden, International Organizations, London, Routledge, 2015.